 With love always,

-Weili’s name has been changed to protect her privacy.
-Her story is based on the experiences of children OneSky serves.
+Weili’s name, like other names used in this clip, has been changed to protect their privacy.
+This story is based on common experiences of the children OneSky serves and does not necessarily reflect the individual detail of each child.

 The Facts About Toddlers